Pope names 13 new cardinals, includes WDC Archbishop Gregory

 In a surprise announcement from his studio window to faithful standing below in St. Peter’s Square, Francis said the churchmen would be elevated to a cardinal’s rank in a ceremony on Nov.
 28.

-Other new cardinals include an Italian who is the long-time papal preacher at the Vatican, the Rev. Raniero Cantalamessa, a Franciscan friar; the Kigali, Rwanda, Archbishop Antoine Kambanda; the Capiz, Philippines, Archbishop Jose Feurte Advincula, and the Santiago, Chile, Archbishop Celestino Aos.
+Other new cardinals include an Italian who is the long-time papal preacher at the Vatican, the Rev. Raniero Cantalamessa, a Franciscan friar; the Kigali, Rwanda, Archbishop Antoine Kambanda; the Capiz, Philippines, Archbishop Jose Feurte Advincula, and the Santiago, Chile, Archbishop Celestino Aos Braco.

 Another Franciscan who was tapped is Friar Mauro Gambetti, in charge of the Sacred Convent in Assisi.
-The pope, when elected in 2013, chose St. Francis of Assisi as his namesake saint, and earlier this month, the pontiff journeyed to that hill town in Umbria to sign an encyclical, or important church teaching document, about brotherhood.
+The pope, when elected in 2013, chose St. Francis of Assisi as his namesake saint.
+Earlier this month, the pontiff journeyed to that hill town in Umbria to sign an encyclical, or important church teaching document, about brotherhood.

-In a reflection of the pope’s stress on helping those in need, especially the poor, Francis also named the former director of the Rome Catholic charity, Caritas, the Rev. Enrico Feroci, to be a cardinal.
+In a reflection of the pope’s stress on helping those in need, Francis also named the former director of the Rome Catholic charity, Caritas, the Rev. Enrico Feroci, to be a cardinal.

-Wilton was picked by Francis to lead the prestigious diocese in the U.S. capital last year.
-He served three times as the head of the U.S. Conference of Bishops.
+Wilton, 73, was picked by Francis to lead the prestigious diocese in the U.S. capital last year.
+The prelate has his pulse on factions in the U.S. Catholic Church, which has both strong conservative and liberal veins since he served three times as the head of the U.S. Conference of Bishops.

-New cardinals under the age of 80 will join fellow cardinals eligible to elect the next pontiff in a secret conclave.
+Nine of the new cardinals are younger than 80, and thus eligible to elect the next pontiff in a secret conclave.
+Some cardinals head powerful Vatican offices, and pontiffs frequently turn to cardinals for advice.

 No details were immediately given by the Vatican about the concistory, as the formal ceremony to make the churchmen cardinals is known, especially in view of travel restrictions involving many countries during the COVID-19 pandemic.